 Doctoral study in Philosophy at the University of Buckingham is co-ordinated by Professor Sir Roger Scruton, one of Britain’s most distinguished scholars, who is also the convenor of the monthly seminar for doctoral students in the subject.
 Students are registered initially for the degree of PhD (Doctor of Philosophy), although their status is probationary until the first Annual Review has taken place, normally between 12 and 18 months from first registration.

-The usual period of doctoral study (including the period while registered for the MPhil) is three years, though the University’s Regulations also permit candidates who make particularly rapid progress to apply to the University Research Committee for permission to submit at the end of their second year of study.
+The usual period of doctoral study is three years, though the University’s Regulations also permit candidates who make particularly rapid progress to apply to the University Research Committee for permission to submit at the end of their second year of study.

 Part-time applications will be considered, and may be accepted where teaching provision is available; however, preference will be given to full-time applicants